-or not, rather than (ii) whether a conflict escalates to a threat of economic coercion or not.
+Nevertheless, there are two arguments against the use of a selection model in this study and in research on economic coercion more broadly.
+First, the variable of interest may be (i) whether a threat of economic coercion is pursued with a sanction policy or not, rather than (ii) whether a conflict escalates to a threat of economic coercion or not.
 A selection problem is present only in the latter case.
 Studies that employ a selection model cannot observe a clear-cut counterfactual (e.g. research on foreign aid) and must design strategies to address this issue (Vance and Ritter, 2014).
 The TIES data set, unlike the HSE data on economic sanctions, allows researchers to avoid this problem through the inclusion of the threat stage and a clear specification of the outcome variable.
-This is also in line with the argument, in the literature on economic sanctions effectiveness, for inclusion of threats and the use of threats-only as a counterfactual observation (Lacy and Niou, 2004; Drezner, 2003; Eaton and Engers, 1999; Smith, 1995; Whang et al., 2013).
+This approach is employed in the most recent literature on economic sanctions (Walentek et al., 2021; Schmid et al., 2021) and in line with the earlier calls for inclusion of threats and the use of threats-only as a counterfactual observation (Lacy and Niou, 2004; Drezner, 2003; Eaton and Engers, 1999; Smith, 1995; Whang et al., 2013).

 A second argument against the use of a selection model relates to assumptions about the data subject to censoring in selection models.
 The most common empirical strategy to address the selection problem is the use of a Heckman model in statistical software (Vance and Ritter, 2014).
 However, this model treats censored data as missing, in this case implying the presence of a latent threat that is not observable to the researcher (e.g. a threat of economic sanction communicated via diplomatic channels and not announced publicly or leaked).
-Consequently, the use of a Heckman model does not address the problem of non-random selection in the TIES data set, because the underlying assumption (i.e. censored observations are latent threats) is not fully consistent with the expectations about the empirical world.28 While some of the potential non-events (non-sanction country-pair per year) are certainly latent threats, many (if not most) country dyads are either not in conflict or are involved in another type of conflict, for example a public diplomatic row.
+Consequently, the use of a Heckman model does not address the problem of non-random selection in the TIES data set, because the underlying assumption (i.e. censored observations are latent threats) is not fully consistent with the expectations about the empirical world.
+While some of the potential non-events (non-sanction country-pair per year) are certainly latent threats, many (if not most) country dyads are either not in conflict or are involved in another type of conflict, for example a public diplomatic row.